Ep.07: 13 Secrets For High Vibration Parenting

 Download and Subscribe: iTunes

-Today I’m covering my top 13 tips that I’ve learned from half my life spent as a parent.
+Today I’m covering my top 13 tips (my parenting secrets!) that I’ve learned from half my life spent as a parent.
 This won’t be at all comprehensive about parenting.
 What a huge topic, right?
-I intend for this episode to be helpful for you whether you’re a parent or not because many of the principles we’re going to discuss are really timeless, and I hope helpful, in relationships with other human beings in general, and for interacting with children, in general.
+I intend for this episode to be helpful for you whether you’re a parent or not because many of the principles we’re going to discuss are really timeless, and I hope helpful, in relationships with other human beings in general, and for interacting with children in general.

 IN THIS EPISODE YOU’LL LEARN: